QuickPixel/quickboot/README.md

 ### Node Modules

-Specifics regarding the Node and Gulp modules used in this project are detailed in [Frontend Documentation](./docs/frontend.md#node-modules)
+Specifics regarding the Node and Gulp modules used in this project will be detailed here.

 ### [Ruby Version Manager (RVM)](https://rvm.io/) OPTIONAL